huggingface/blog/swift-coreml-llm.md

 ## What we are Releasing Today

-- [`swift-transformers`](https://github.com/huggingface/swift-transformers), an in-development Swift package to implement a transformers-like API in Swift, focused on text generation.
-It is an evolution of [`swift-coreml-transformers`](https://github.com/huggingface/swift-coreml-transformers) with broader goals: Hub integration, arbitrary tokenizer support, pluggable models.
+- [`swift-transformers`](https://github.com/huggingface/swift-transformers), an in-development Swift package to implement a transformers-like API in Swift focused on text generation.
+It is an evolution of [`swift-coreml-transformers`](https://github.com/huggingface/swift-coreml-transformers) with broader goals: Hub integration, arbitrary tokenizer support, and pluggable models.
 - [`swift-chat`](https://github.com/huggingface/swift-chat), a simple app that demonstrates how to use the package.
 - An updated version of [`exporters`](https://github.com/huggingface/exporters), a Core ML conversion package for transformers models.
 - An updated version of [`transformers-to-coreml`](https://huggingface.co/spaces/coreml-projects/transformers-to-coreml), a no-code Core ML conversion tool built on `exporters`, prepared to run with the latest dependencies of `transformers` and `coremltools`.